 If the person has strong principles and yours are weak or nonexistent, then that’s an opportunity to learn.
-However, the choice of which valves are suitable for you is your decision.
-In other words, they become your valves and not an extension of another person’s values.
+However, the choice of which values are suitable for you is your decision.
+In other words, they become your values and not an extension of another person’s values.

 You may eventually find that your principles parallel with your partner, but they should never be interdependent.
 If they were, then you are still being molded or even controlled by them.